 What is the difference between AGM and Gel batteries?

-The question of whether AGM and gel batteries are the same thing didn't come in through the Ask OPTIMA Jim mailbox, but we did receive it from one of our customers on the H.A.M.B board, so we thought we'd answer it here for everyone's benefit (and so we could just reply with a link the next time someone else asks).
+The question of whether AGM and gel batteries are the same thing didn't come in through the Ask OPTIMA mailbox, but we did receive it from one of our customers on the H.A.M.B board, so we thought we'd answer it here for everyone's benefit (and so we could just reply with a link the next time someone else asks, because we get that question a lot).
 A gel battery design is typically a modification of the standard lead-acid automotive or marine battery.
 A gelling agent is added to the electrolyte to reduce movement inside the battery case.
 Many gel batteries also use one-way valves in place of open vents, which help the normal internal gasses to recombine back into water in the battery, reducing gassing.
 AGM batteries, as their name suggests use a glass mat to absorb the electrolyte.
 That's how you get the name- Absorbed Glass Mat.

 Some chargers have "gel" or confusing "gel/AGM" settings, that people think are appropriate or even intended for AGM batteries.
 Did you even notice the "most" qualifier in this charger setting picture?
 Gel batteries tend to have very narrow charging profiles and can be damaged easily by charging them inappropriately, so a setting that is suitable for a gel battery may not be suitable for any non-gel battery.